Pinterest for Business Tips

 2. Why should I invest in Pinterest ads versus other social platform ads?

 The beautiful thing about ads on Pinterest is that they are so subtle they do not annoy Pinners.
 According to a Siegel+Gale study of surveyed data from more than 12,000 consumers in eight countries they found that ads on Facebook & YouTube disrupted their experience.
 The bottom line is that Pinterest ads are more natural and preserve the user experience which means they stay on longer and you get more impressions and hopefully clicks per $.
+Bottom line, Pinterest ads are a lot cheaper than all the other social networks.

 4. What should my budget be?